christian-casecommons/docker-squid/README.md

 | SQUID_WHITELIST      | No       |                | Comma separated list of whitelisted domains.
 Note that this whitelist adds the default whitelist that permits access to AWS services.                    | .casecommons.org,.google.com |
 | AWS_REGIONS          | No       | us-west-2      | Comma separate list of regions that the whitelist should perform for access to AWS services.
 This only affects AWS services that are regional in nature. | ap-southeast-2,us-west-2     |
 | ALLOWED_CIDRS        | No       | RFC1918 ranges | Comma separated list of allowed CIDR ranges permitted to use the Proxy.
 This typically should be set to the CIDR block range of your VPC.                | 192.168.200.0/20             |

+## License

+Copyright (C) 2017.
+Case Commons, Inc.

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Affero General Public License for more details.

+See www.gnu.org/licenses/agpl.html